smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

-Queen Pasiphaë pressed her palm against the stone wall of her chamber, feeling the familiar pulse that no one else acknowledged.

-From her window, she watched the guard escort a prisoner across the lower courtyard.
-He walked steadily, like someone who'd already accepted his fate.

-"Sisyphus of Corinth," her attendant Lysippe murmured, reading from a tablet.
-"The new assistant.
-The King said arrangements were made."

-Another one.

-The prisoner looked up once, scanning the palace towers with the calculating gaze of someone measuring an obstacle with interest rather than fear.
-Then the guard led him inside, toward the architect's workshop.

----

 The chains had been lighter than expected.
-Sisyphus could feel ther weight in every link, but after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.
+Sisyphus could feel their weight in every link, but after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.

 Almost.